 - Financial Literacy: A Start Up Business

 - Incorporating Aboriginal content and ways of knowing

 - Non-fiction Reading and Writing Through Inquiry”.

 - Changing results for young readers- district inquiry

 Six years ago, School District 83 was one of the pilot districts for teacher mentorship.
-We continue provide support for new teachers and teachers who want additional support or to renew their skills.
-There is value in mentorship to our teacher community and for both mentors and mentees, including increased teacher retention and well-being.
-In addition, mentorship lead to greater student learning, improved practice and collaboration amongst teachers involved.
+We continue to provide support for new teachers and teachers who want additional support or to renew their skills.
+There is value in mentorship to our teacher community for both mentors and mentees, including increased teacher retention and well-being.
+In addition, mentorship leads to greater student learning, improved practice and collaboration amongst teachers involved.